robertodoering/dart_mpd/README.md

 ## Requests

-To handle concurrent request, each request gets queued.
-That means you can use use one client to make simultanious requests.
+To handle concurrent request, each request gets queued, so you can use use one client to make simultanious requests.

 Keep in mind that using `idle` will block the socket until an `idle` response has been received.